dr-strangecode/system-apis/draft-1.md

 One of the core principles of DevOps is culture.
 Put another way, it's a sense of community.
 How can you have a sense of community with someone you don't talk to?

 Interface design presents a great opportunity to collaborate with developers.
 It provides developers an opportunity to work with you on good programming techniques.
-It brings up questions like "Should we break this one api call up into smaller pieces and what's the best way to do that?".
+It brings up questions like "Should we break this one API call up into smaller pieces and what's the best way to do that?".

 These kinds of conversations can be very helpful in developing a sense of community.
 You're able to talk about something developers love in a setting that interests you.
 They provide a safe topic when things have gotten a little tense because of system downtime or bugs in production.